wangxiaoyunanne/docs/source/hive_sgm.html.md

 ### Alternate approaches

-It would be worthwhile to look into parallel versions of the Hungarian or JV algorithms, as even a single-threaded CPU version of those algorithms is somewhat competitive with Berteseka's auction algorithm implemented on the GPU.
+It would be worthwhile to look into parallel versions of the Hungarian or JV algorithms, as even a single-threaded CPU version of those algorithms is somewhat competitive with Bertseka's auction algorithm implemented on the GPU.
 It's unclear whether it would be better to implement parallel JV/Hungarian as multi-threaded CPU programs or GPU programs.
 If the former, SGM would be a good example of an application that makes good use of both the CPU (for LSAP) and GPU (for SpMM) at different steps.

 ### Gunrock implications